Anthony Tracy-Keck1

 Oliver Brett, 3rd Viscount Esher 1

-He was educated at Eton College, Windsor, Berkshire, England.2 He gained the rank of Captain in the service of the 16th Battalion, County of London Regiment (Westminster Rifles).2 He was Private Secretary to the Secretary of State for India between 1905 and 1910.2 He was invested as a Member, Order of the British Empire (M.B.E.) in 1918.2 He succeeded to the title of 3rd Baron Esher, of Esher, Surrey [U.K., 1885] on 22 January 1930.4 He succeeded to the title of 3rd Viscount Esher, of Esher, Surrey [U.K., 1897] on 22 January 1930.4 He was invested as a Fellow, Royal Society of Literature (F.R.S.L.).2 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1955.2 He was invested as a Fellow, Royal Institute of British Architects (F.R.I.B.A.).2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He gained the rank of Captain in the 16th Battalion, County of London Regiment (Westminster Rifles.)2 He was Private Secretary to the Secretary of State for India between 1905 and 1910.2 He was appointed Member, Order of the British Empire (M.B.E.) in 1918.2 He succeeded as the 3rd Baron Esher, of Esher, Surrey [U.K., 1885] on 22 January 1930.3 He succeeded as the 3rd Viscount Esher, of Esher, Surrey [U.K., 1897] on 22 January 1930.3 He was appointed Fellow, Royal Society of Literature (F.R.S.L.)2 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1955.2 He was appointed Fellow, Royal Institute of British Architects (F.R.I.B.A.)2

 Children of Oliver Sylvain Baliol Brett, 3rd Viscount Esher and Antoinette Heckscher